What age group do I sign my child up for?

 What if summer school is not in session?

-Summer school registrants may attend a full day of camp on June 5.
+Summer school registrants may attend a full day of camp on June 10, June 11, and July 5.

 Do I need to let the Park District know if I will not need transportation from Summer School?